Antonia Brickell

-Antonia Brickell is a digital broadcaster, communications specialist, podcaster, public speaking trainer and voice-over artist.
+Antonia Brickell is a communications specialist and broadcaster, helping people with presentation skills and voice-overs.
 With a 17-year career in radio as a British radio personality, she presented (and produced) programmes for the BBC in London, Yorkshire, Northamptonshire, Cambridgeshire, across the East of England and the UK.
 She started out with GWR commercial radio (now known as Heart radio).
+With 15 years as a communications specialist and over two decades as a voice-over artist, it’s no surprise that Antonia loves storytelling.

 Career

 Cambridge

 Originally from London, Antonia began in radio on the breakfast show at Q103 Cambridge in 1996.

 Northamptonshire

 In 2000, she joined the BBC as a presenter and reporter on BBC Radio Northampton.
 She presented shows including early breakfast, afternoons and weekend mid-mornings.